suprachakra/Airline-Fare-Optimization-Engine-AFOE-/README.md

 4. **Security Breach Attempt**:
    - **Response**: Real-time intrusion detection flags suspicious access; immediate lockdown protocols and security drills limit impact and ensure fast incident response.

 ---

-## **Appendix**

-### Key Performance Indicators (KPIs)
-- **Average Response Time**: Measures system responsiveness to user requests.
-- **Uptime**: Tracks the availability and reliability of the engine, with the goal of maintaining 99.9% uptime.
-- **Compliance Adherence**: Monitors alignment with GDPR, CCPA, and other data retention policies.
-- **Failover Response Time**: Measures the time taken for failover mechanisms to activate and redirect traffic in case of primary system failure.
-- **Data Recovery Time (RTO)**: Measures the time to restore data following a loss, targeted at 4 hours or less.

-### **Glossary**

-- **RTO (Recovery Time Objective)**: The maximum duration allowed for data recovery in case of loss.
-- **RBAC (Role-Based Access Control)**: A method for restricting system access based on users' roles.
-- **IDS (Intrusion Detection System)**: A security system designed to detect and alert for unauthorized access attempts.
-- **Edge Caching**: A method of storing data closer to the user’s location to reduce latency.
-- **Predictive Scaling**: A scaling approach that anticipates future load requirements based on historical data and real-time analytics.
-- **Continuous Integration (CI)**: A development practice that integrates automated testing and version control to ensure code stability and reliability before deployment.

----